TheShuckduck/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is the list of favorite things you all wanted:
+- Hamburgers
+- Learning
+- Walking in good weather